Robert Donat

+Beginning his career in theatre, Donat made his stage debut in 1921 playing Lucius in Shakespeare's Julius Caesar, and in 1928 he appeared in productions at the Liverpool Playhouse, starring in plays by John Galsworthy, George Bernard Shaw among others, before moving to London in 1930.
+He appeared in the West End when he starred in A Sleeping Clergyman in 1933, and in 1936 he took on the management of the West End's Queen's Theatre.

 In his book, The Age of the Dream Palace, Jeffrey Richards wrote that Donat was "British cinema's one undisputed romantic leading man in the 1930s".
 "The image he projected was that of the romantic idealist, often with a dash of the gentleman adventurer."

-Donat suffered from chronic asthma, which affected his career and limited him to appearing in only 20 films.
+Donat suffered from chronic (and possibly psychosomatic) asthma, which affected his career and limited him to appearing in only 19 films.

 Early life

-Friedrich Robert Donat was born and baptised in Withington, Manchester, the fourth and youngest son of Ernst Emil Donat, a civil engineer of German origin from Prussian Poland, and his wife, Rose Alice Green.
+Friedrich Robert Donat was born and baptised in Withington, Manchester, the fourth and youngest son of Ernst Emil Donat, a civil engineer of German origin from Prussia, and his wife, Rose Alice Green.
 He was of English, Polish, German and French descent and was educated at Manchester Central Grammar School for Boys.
 His older brother was Philip Donat, father of actors Richard and Peter Donat.

 To cope with a bad stammer, he took elocution lessons with James Bernard, a leading teacher of "dramatic interpretation".
 He left school at 15, working as Bernard's secretary to fund his continued lessons.